tklarrabee/dnd-next/README.md

 > When an end user joins a game, server will check game for related user record.
 > Existing users will have their player name populated and previous notifications

+Client State:
+> Current Turn field
+> Each characer component will have an associated boolean value for current turn and character Id value
+> State will include an array of character Ids you are following.
+> Component will toggle visuals when it's your character's turn.
+> Roll for initiative will bring up a modal asking for initiative values for all tracked characters
+> Add character, change order of started game by switching to paused.

+Modals:
+> New Player
+> New Character
+> Roll of Initiative: Show all tracked characters or all characters and enter rolls for all of them at once.
+> Edit character and player name

 TODD
 1. Build model for game and character.